 - CAdd 2 matchsticks to make 8 more squares.

 - DAdd 6 matchsticks to make 4 more squares.

 - EAdd 6 matchsticks to make 2 more squares.

 How many polygons will be there when the pattern is extended to have 5 pentagons?

-Daniel is making patterns of shapes using matchsticks.
+Michael is making patterns of shapes using matchsticks.

 How many matchsticks does he add each time?

 How many matchsticks will be in Shape 5?